nekename/OpenDeck/README.md

 OpenDeck is a desktop application for using stream controller devices like the Elgato Stream Deck on Linux, Windows, and macOS.
 OpenDeck supports plugins made for the original Stream Deck SDK, allowing many plugins made for the Elgato software ecosystem to be used, or the [OpenAction](https://openaction.amankhanna.me/) API.

-OpenDeck supports Elgato Stream Deck and [some other](https://github.com/streamduck-org/elgato-streamdeck?tab=readme-ov-file#supported-devices) hardware on all three major desktop platforms.
-Only Elgato hardware is officially supported.
+Only Elgato hardware is officially supported, but plugins are available for support for other hardware vendors.

 If you would like to support development of OpenDeck, consider [sponsoring me](https://github.com/sponsors/nekename) on GitHub Sponsors!
 Considering that the power of your Stream Deck comes from the software you use with it, just $5 (only 2.5% of the cost of a Stream Deck+) goes a long way.

-Special thanks go to the developers of [Tauri](https://github.com/tauri-apps/tauri), the [elgato-streamdeck](https://github.com/streamduck-org/elgato-streamdeck) Rust library, [Wine](https://www.winehq.org/), and [Phosphor Icons](https://phosphoricons.com/).
+Special thanks go to the developers of [Tauri](https://github.com/tauri-apps/tauri), the [elgato-streamdeck](https://github.com/OpenActionAPI/rust-elgato-streamdeck) Rust library, [Wine](https://www.winehq.org/), and [Phosphor Icons](https://phosphoricons.com/).

 ### Why use OpenDeck?